stratosphereips/pcap-iograph-plotter/README.md

 # pcap-iograph-plotter

 A script to generate either I/O graph or csv file of protocol statistics in pcap file.
-Uses tshark for obtaining the infromation.
+Uses tshark for obtaining the infromation and plotly to generate plots.

 ## Usage